FKrauss/intro-to-datascience/README.md

 ### Install Packages with pip

-Installing required packages using "pip"

 Open your terminal and check whether you have the "pip" function installed by typing pip (and enter).
-If you do not have pip installed, check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file "get-pip" or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).
+If you do not have pip installed, check  [https://pip.pypa.io/en/latest/installing/](this) link.
+(If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file "get-pip" or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).

 You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the following individual packages: